This post includes referral links.

 Before I get into all the practical things you can do, I want to invite you to sign up for the Stay at Home Mom Checklist.
 It’s for any stay at home mom who is feeling a bit overwhelmed and just needs someone to point her in the right direction.

-How to Get Housework Done with a Toddler and Baby.
+How to Clean Your House with a Baby and Toddler.

 1. Give them your attention before cleaning.